Tuesday, 15 September, 2020, LONDON, U.K.

 The Workforce Institute provides research and education on critical workplace issues facing organisations around the globe.
 By bringing together thought leaders, The Workforce Institute is uniquely positioned to empower organisations with the knowledge and information they need to manage their workforces effectively and provide a voice for employees on important workplace issues.
 A hallmark of The Workforce Institute's research is balancing the needs and desires of diverse employee populations with the needs of organisations.
 For additional information, visit www.workforceinstitute.org.

 About Kronos Incorporated

 Kronos is a leading provider of workforce management and human capital management cloud solutions.
 Kronos industry-centric workforce applications are purpose-built for businesses, healthcare providers, educational institutions, and government agencies of all sizes.
-Tens of thousands of organizations — including half of the Fortune 1000® — and more than 40 million people in over 100 countries use Kronos every day.
+Tens of thousands of organisations — including half of the Fortune 1000® — and more than 40 million people in over 100 countries use Kronos every day.
 Kronos merged with Ultimate Software on April 1, 2020, to create one of the world’s most innovative HCM and workforce management companies.
-Visit www.kronos.com.
+Visit www.kronos.co.uk.
 Kronos: Workforce Innovation That Works.

 About Ultimate Software

 Ultimate Software is a leading global provider of cloud human capital management (HCM) and employee experience solutions, with more than 51 million people records in the cloud.
 Ultimate’s award-winning UltiPro delivers HR, payroll, talent, and time and labour management, as well as HR service delivery solutions.
 Founded in 1990, Ultimate is headquartered in Weston, Florida, and employs more than 6,000 professionals.
 Beginning on October 1, 2020, Kronos and Ultimate together will be known as UKG.
 To learn more, visit www.ultimatesoftware.com.
 Ultimate Software: People First.